keklarup/PMF/README.md

 <img src="./PMF_GitHub/PMF_Finalists_Top25.png" />

-Over recent years, the top schools have had their share of Finalists increase at the expense of other, less prolific institutions.
+From 2012-2017, the top schools have had their share of Finalists increase at the expense of other, less prolific institutions.
+The 2018 class saw a change that is helping to shift the trend, but more data is needed to see if the pattern holds.

 Appointment rate for 2017 Finalists with projections:

 <img src="./PMF_GitHub/AppointmentProjections2017.png" />

+The PMF Office removed public access to this data before the 2017 eligibility year was complete.
+Following that removal, data could only be acquired by requesting it from the PMF Office (shown in red).
+However, appointment rate does seem to have landed in teh PMF Office's target range of 50-60% of total finalists.

 Number of postings and positions available on the PMF job board (TMS) over the course of the year:

 <img src="./PMF_GitHub/DailyPositionsPostings.png" />

-(As of August 28, 2017: total postings: 521 Total positions: 1174)
+Once I converted from Finalist to Fellow status, I lost access to the TMS.
+So data is only available through August 28th.
+As of August 28, 521 posting had been placed onto the TMS (note, some of these were repeats: same job being posted later in the year).
+Many of these postings were for multiple positions.
+As of August 28 the total number of potential positions offered via the TMS was 1174 (note: many of these were never expected to be filled).

-The distributions in which agencies are posting, the titles of posted positions, and the location of each position:
+The distributions in which agencies are posting, the titles of posted positions, and the location of each position (last date of record: 08/28/2017):

 <img src="./PMF_GitHub/Agency_10.png" />